7hekaka/newcytosim/doc/compile/options.md

 ### GLUT/FreeGLUT

-GLUT and OpenGL are included in Mac OSX, adjust linkage to include:
+GLUT and OpenGL are included in MacOS, adjust linkage to include:

 	-framework GLUT -framework OpenGL